trungha22193/golang/README.md

 - Chapter 1: Basic Golang programming in "/baisc" directory
 - Chapter 2: A bit advance for Golanign APIs by using Echo framework
 	- 2.1 Quick start at "advance/echo/quickstart" folder
-	- 2.2 Appa and UI at "advance/echo/beginner" folder
+	- 2.2 APIs and App with User Interface at "advance/echo/beginner" folder